initialxy/initialxy.github.io/_posts/2025-02-15-fine-tuning-mistral-small.md

 ./llama-quantize ../../../mistral_frieren/Mistral-Small-24B-Instruct-bnb-4bit-2501-F16.gguf ../../../mistral_frieren/Mistral-Frieren.gguf Q4_K_M
 ```

 Before we can add it to ollama, it's missing one more thing, which is its `Modelfile`.
-Thankfully it's pretty easy to borrow Mistral-Small's ModelFile.
+Thankfully it's pretty easy to borrow Mistral-Small's Modelfile.

 ```bash
 cd ../../../mistral_frieren